-CASA volunteers receive 40 hours of training at CASA over a 10-week training period.
+CASA volunteers receive 40 hours of training from CASA over a 7-week period.
 Upon completion, all volunteers are sworn in before the Juvenile Court judge and are assigned to a case and a supervisor who will assist them throughout the process.
-CASA of Lane County currently trains successful applicants three times each year (fall, winter & spring) with limited class sizes.
+CASA of Lane County currently trains successful applicants four times each year (winter, spring, summer, and fall) with limited class sizes.

-The topics you will learn about in training are:
+The topics you will learn about in training include:

 - CASA 101 Nuts & Bolts